NawattY/nestjs-starter/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE). ---
+This project is licensed under the [MIT License](LICENSE).

 *This README provides a comprehensive guide to the boilerplate.
-Remember to replace placeholders like `[Project Title]`, `your-username/your-repo`, and update specific examples to match your final implementation.*
+Remember to replace placeholders like `your-username/your-repo`, and update specific examples to match your final implementation.*